SerhiiCho/tiny-logger/README.md

 Logger::enablePostRequest('http://my-site.com/webhook');
 ```

-Now if error occurs, json will be sent on `http://my-site.com/webhook` url.
+Now if error occurs, json will be sent to `http://my-site.com/webhook` endpoint with POST request.

 ```json
 {